Iris schachtii: Distribution and habitat

 It is native to temperate Asia.

 Range

 It is an endemic of Turkey.

 Found in central Anatolia, from the plateau east of Ankara, and between Kayseri and Malatya, of Turkey.
 Including being found near Salt Lake.

 One source mentions the range goes as far as the Balkans.

 Habitat

 It grows on the dry, rocky hillside, slopes, open steppes, or mixed forests.
 In limestone or chalky soils, in full sun.

 They can be found at an altitude of 1200–1800 m above sea level.

 Synecology

 On the steppes near Ankara, it grows with Beypazari milkvetch (Astragalus beypazaricus), dark blue bottle (Centaurea depressa), and steppe thyme (Thymus sipyleus).

 Conservation

-Iris sari and Iris schachtii are assessed as 'least concern' (LC) within in the Red Data Book of Turkish Plants, due to the widespread population.
+Iris sari and Iris schachtii are assessed as 'least concern' (LC) in the Red Data Book of Turkish Plants, due to the widespread population.

 Although, this assessment could be changed due to the amount of plants being collected from the wild, for ornamental plants.